fossabot/git-auto/readme.md

 ```

 now we have git auto all setup! the only left to do is add tests which git
-auto will use to automagically create releases on the master branch. first we
+auto will use to automagically create releases on the release branch. first
-must create a script to act as our fake test:
+we must create a script to act as our fake test:

 **test_example.sh**
 ```